 The ejector method using liquid helium ➡ No practical use in producing

 As an application of the spray method, the ejector method has been proposed for the high-temperature superconducting (HTS) electrical power transmission.
 The ejector method uses a well-known but inefficient ejector effect of high-pressure cryogenic helium to produce solid nitrogen particles or slush nitrogen by the adiabatic expansion of liquid nitrogen in a nozzle.

 In the production of solid particles, the ejector method uses an isenthalpic expansion process using a nozzle, whereas the auger method uses an isentropic expansion process using a helium gas turbine as illustrated in the figure at the beginning of this page.
 The isentropic process is much more efficient than the isenthalpic process in the temperature decrease of expansion gas.

-The ejector method is inefficient and of no practical use of producing solid nitrogen particles or slush nitrogen as with the spray method.
+The ejector method is inefficient and of no practical use in producing solid nitrogen particles or slush nitrogen as with the spray method.